Guatemalan genocide: Reparations and reconciliation

 Following the release of the CEH report in 1999, President Álvaro Arzú apologized for the government's role in the atrocities of the war.
 Ex-leaders of the URNG also apologized and asked forgiveness of the victims.
 In 2012, President Otto Pérez Molina denied that there had been genocide in Guatemala, arguing that it was impossible as a large portion of the army was indigenous.

 The report was disseminated country-wide, but only parts of it were translated into Mayan languages.
 In addition, high rates of illiteracy have made it difficult for the general population to read the written report.

 Exhumations of victims have been pursued throughout Guatemala, providing some truth through discovery of bodies.
 Several NGOs have been created to provide psychological support to families witnessing an exhumation, and forensic groups have helped with identification of remains.
 This has provided both closure for some families as they locate loved ones, and potential evidence for future government prosecution of crimes.
+One such group is the Fundación de Antropología Forense de Guatemala which has exhumed "8,355" bodies as of the 25th of March 2025.

 While Guatemala has achieved some forms of reparation, it faces significant instability and social inequality.
 Many of the estimated 1.5 million people displaced by the civil war have remained displaced.
 One million people migrated to the United States.
 In addition, in 2005, there were 5,338 murders in a total population of 12 million.
 The high levels of violence and instability in Guatemala are exemplified by a clash between protesters and police in October 2012, when police opened fire on a group of protesting teachers, killing seven.
 The country still has high rates of poverty, illiteracy, infant mortality and malnutrition.